 When asked “What are your plans for Account-Based Ticketing?”, 62 percent of agencies declared that they have either deployed, want to, or will deploy an Account-Based Ticketing system for riders.

 A further 24 percent of respondents are still researching Account Based Ticketing, which actually means the true number of respondents that might want to deploy Account Based Ticketing could realistically be closer to 85 percent.

 To gain a deeper understanding of the future of ticketing and the positions of transit agencies and operators in relation to their existing fare collection infrastructure, please read our latest ebook Transit Agency Research Report: The State of Fare Collection.

 Fare Payments as a Service (FPaaS) is a new and better way of delivering ticketing systems to transit agencies, operators and passengers.
-Instead of purchasing a bespoke Automatic Fare Collection (AFC) system, agencies can now sign up to a service delivered via a Fare Payments platform removing the cost, risk and complexity of providing the latest fare payment innovations and allowing agencies to concentrate on what they do best, operating safe, reliable and convenient transit services to riders.
+Instead of purchasing an expensive bespoke Automatic Fare Collection (AFC) system, agencies can now sign up to a service delivered via a multi-tenant fare payments platform.

-A Fare Payments-as-a-Service system delivery model enables the the latest ‘tap and ride’ (ABT) fare payment innovations for passengers extremely quickly and gives agencies the ability to grow capabilities as they get released onto the platform, removing the complexity of running ticketing services.
+Fare Payments-as-a-Service enables the the latest ‘tap and ride’ (ABT) innovations for passengers extremely quickly and gives agencies the ability to grow capabilities as they get released onto the platform, removing the complexity of running ticketing services.